mudasobwa/mudasobwa.github.io/_posts/2019-03-21-stop-abusing-nihil.md

 > <small><em>[Let's #TalkConcurrency with Joe Armstrong](https://www.erlang-solutions.com/blog/let-s-talkconcurrency-with-joe-armstrong.html)</em></small>

 This is applicable to the software development process in general.
 Abstractions should be as adhered to our real life as possible.
-The Nature in any case does it better than we.
+Nature in any case does it better than we.

 I’ll tell nobody, feel free to share: did you ever carefully handle `nil`s in your hashmap values using